YangVincent/text-yelp/README.md

 ~Also, heroku gives a key value storage for API keys.
 This file is the ```.env``` file, and isn't added to git due to the gitignore_global.~
 [Heroku Server](https://yelp-and-chill.herokuapp.com)

+During development, only verified numbers can receive messages.
+These can be checked and modified [here](https://www.twilio.com/user/account/phone-numbers/verified).
+Further information can be found [here](https://www.twilio.com/user/account/log/notifications).

 ####Developer Notes
 * [Requests](http://docs.python-requests.org/en/master/)
 * [Python Yelp](https://github.com/Yelp/yelp-python)